LatentLens: Revealing Highly Interpretable Visual Tokens in LLMs: Experiments

 \textbf{Results.} \Cref{fig:interp_combined_vertical} shows the fraction of interpretable visual token representations according to \lens, \elens, and \logitlens for all models and layers.
 For \elens (\ref{fig:interp_combined_vertical}a), we find that a reasonably large number of visual tokens are interpretable for some models, e.g., for all OLMo-based variants, 34--62\% of visual tokens are interpretable from the input layer onward.
 For Qwen2-based models, however, only a small fraction of visual tokens are interpretable across layers (less than 20\%).
 Llama3-based models fall in between with 20--50\% of the visual tokens being labelled as interpretable.

 For \logitlens (\ref{fig:interp_combined_vertical}b), we find that for all models, less than $25\%$ of visual token representations are labelled as interpretable at lower layers.
 For all models except Llama3 + DINOv2, Llama3 + SigLIP, and Qwen2 + SigLIP much more visual token representations are interpretable at the later layers, e.g., 60--80\% for all OLMo-based models at layers 24 and 30.
-This is consistent with the limitation of \logitlens discussed in \Cref{sec:method}, in particular its applicability only for layers close to the output layer.\looseness-1
+This is consistent with the limitation of \logitlens discussed in \Cref{sec:method}, in particular its applicability only for layers close to the output layer.
+We additionally compare to Tuned Lens \citep{belrose2023eliciting}, which learns per-layer affine probes on top of the \logitlens decoding step and find it does not improve visual token interpretability (see \Cref{app:tunedlens} for details).

 In contrast, using \lens (\ref{fig:interp_combined_vertical}c) results in \emph{consistently higher interpretability scores} across all layers.
 Moreover, there are only minor differences in interpretability scores across model combinations: almost all models have interpretable visual tokens in the range of 60--85\% across all layers, with some OLMo variants dropping to around 53\% at the final layer.
 We perform a series of ablations (see \Cref{app:ablations} for details), confirming that our findings are not tied to our specific training setup.
 We find no substantial change in \lens interpretability when reducing the expressivity of the mapping to linear, or when training on much shorter captions.